Special Effects Make-up Training For Film and TV

 Like all make-up and hair artists, the job carries a certain degree of responsibility.
 For example, putting actors at their ease, explaining the process and making sure they are fully prepared for what might be a long and uncomfortable session.
 Patch testing their skin to avoid any allergic reaction to the materials you’re using is also an important part of the job.

-The Skills and Techniques of an SFX Makeup Artist
+The Skills and Techniques of a SFX Make-Up Artist

 These are the top 10 skills practised by successful special effects and prosthetic make-up artists and therefore taught on Brushstroke courses.